menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 1. Before you can administer DHCP servers, verify that the DHCP Controller is running as a Windows User and has the necessary privileges.

-2. To enable DHCP Management in the Men&Mice Suite, start the Windows Services program and open the properties dialog box for Men&Mice DHCP Server Controller.
+2. To enable DHCP Management in Micetro, start the Windows Services program and open the properties dialog box for Men&Mice DHCP Server Controller.

 3. Click the :guilabel:`Log On` tab.
 The :guilabel:`Local System account` radio button is most likely selected.